astara303/sei-project-1/README.md

 - The player cannot start firing at the radar screen until all of their ships have been placed.

-- Every time the user FIREs, the computer FIREs back.
+- Every time the user FIREs, the computer FIREs back automatically.

 - The computer randomly targets squares on the player's grid and will never HIT the same square twice.
 This is because their hits are stored in an array that is referenced during the random firing function.